CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 If the item you are documenting has multiple states or styles depending on added classes or pseudo-classes, you should document them in the modifiers section.
 [More info on modifiers from the KSS documentation site](https://warpspire.com/kss/syntax/).

 ### Markup

-Markup examples should be written in plain HTML and in a separate `.html` file, relative to the CSS file:
+Markup examples can be written in plain HTML inline or in a separate `.html` file, relative to the CSS file:

 ```
 Markup: Button.example.html